Team-Jag/Do-or-die-fitness-tracker/README.md

 * [Oliver Skeates](https://github.com/OliSkeates) : <an19572@bristol.ac.uk>

 ## PORTFOLIO
-In our portfolio we will analyse all aspects of the development of our product, from our we designed the system to how it was implemented.
+In our portfolio we will analyse all aspects of the development of our product, from how we designed the system to how it was implemented.
 We will also discuss potential areas for future work, how our team worked remotely, and how successful we felt that our project was.
 Each of the subsections of our portfolio are defined below.

 ## 1. [System Design](Portfolio/SystemDesign.md)
 View our [system design document](Portfolio/SystemDesign.md) to see: